2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 Undivided

-And last but not least…give yourself the gift of Undivided!
-Undivided, founded by parents raising children with disabilities, provides an innovative app, 1:1 parent coaching, and access to experts to help make life easier for families navigating California’s complex education, public benefits, and health insurance systems.
-Community membership is free, and higher tiers start at $99 per year for access to organizational tools, a digital workspace, advocacy services, and more.
+Last but not least: give the gift of Undivided!
+Founded by parents raising children with disabilities, Undivided provides an innovative app, 1:1 parent coaching, and access to experts to help make life easier for families navigating California’s complex education, public benefits, and health insurance systems.
+Memberships start at $9/month or $99/year for access to organizational tools, a digital workspace, advocacy services, and more.

 Join for free